 5 – Once you make your selections, scroll down and click the Save button.

 Et voilá!
 Your updates have now been applied, and that’s all there is to it.

-Why did I develop WP Display Name Publicly As?
+Why did we develop WP Display Name Publicly As?

-Three of my MemberFix customers, at different times, needed to be able to edit the default public display names in WordPress to play nice with their forum software (Simple:Press, Xenforo, and IPBoard, respectively).
+Three of our MemberFix customers, at different times, needed to be able to edit the default public display names in WordPress to play nice with their forum software (Simple:Press, Xenforo, and IPBoard, respectively).

 Many forum applications, and other apps (like WooCommerce), pull the display name directly from the WordPress user database.
 If the public display name is set to something like your email address, or your nickname, that’s not going to look very good in a forum, where people generally want to address each other by their first names.

 Or alternatively, you may wish to completely anonymize your community / forum by setting the public display name to the nickname or email address, as was the case for my Xenforo customer, who runs a membership site of a more sensitive nature.

 Unfortunately we couldn’t find any cheap solutions through my usual method of Googling for hours, scouring StackOverflow, and trying to piece together a solution (this is exacerbated by the fact that I’m NOT a developer, nor do I play one on TV!)